MiltonGreat/Palmer-Penguins/README.md

 - Investigate relationships between physical characteristics and species.
 - Explore the distribution of penguins across islands.
 - Create visualizations to compare species and their characteristics.

+Machine Learning:
+- Train a model to classify penguin species based on physical attributes.
+- Evaluate model performance using precision, recall, and F1-score.
+- Identify the most important features influencing the classification.

 ### EDA Questions